 His kingdom will never end.”

 There are many cults and false religions (such as Jehovah’s Witnesses, Mormons, Muslims, New Thought Movements, etc.) who have a distorted view of Jesus.
+They may claim to know the way to salvation.

-But a false Christ cannot save you.
 So, when we repent and believe—it must be belief in the true Son of God—Jesus Christ.

 Two Choices